KrishnaVamsi72/SSW-555-Echo/README.md

 **Configuration**
 Environment Variables: Check the config directory and ensure you have the necessary configuration files.
 If config.zip contains additional configurations, extract them into the config directory.
-Database Setup: If the application uses a database, refer to the data directory for initial data and use seed.js to seed your database:
+DataBase Setup: If the application uses a database, refer to the data directory for initial data and use seed.js to seed your database:

 node seed.js